jdevfullstack/electronics-robotics-intro/README.md

 1. Power Supply -
 It is the one responsible to power electrical components.
-We'll be using a direct current source, a battery.
+We'll be using a Direct Current source, a battery.

-2. Jumper Wires - a wire that has connectors / pins in both ends.
+2. Jumper Wires - wires with connectors /
+pins in both ends.

 3. Light-Emitting Diode - a diode that emits